soundhearddev/soundhearddev/README.md

 - [ ] **Lpyip**
    In development – a custom project currently in progress

+- [ ] **Media Streaming with Docker**
+   Building a lightweight, containerized media server using Docker

 - [ ] **Terminal Graphic Engine**
    Just an idea for now